 Enhanced academic performance.

-Acquire increased skills to be able to network with peers and professionals.
+Develop communication skills to be able to network with peers and professionals.

-Obtain increased awareness of the value of interdependence and self-advocacy
+Increased awareness of the value of interdependence and self-advocacy

 Provided with the tools needed to have a successful college experience.